 In addition to catastrophic physical injury, drunk driving accidents in Atlanta and across Georgia contribute to other serious types of harm affecting victims and their families, including crippling medical bills, lost wages, emotional suffering, and the devastating loss of a loved one if the accident results in the victim’s death.
 For those who have been adversely affected by a DUI accident in Georgia, seeking qualified legal representation can improve your chances of collecting the financial compensation you deserve.
 Contact our experienced Atlanta DUI accident attorneys at Rechtman & Spevak today to discuss your legal options.

-Incidence of DUI Accidents in Georgia
+Incidence of a DUI Accident in Georgia

 In 2008, 415 people in Georgia died in alcohol-related collisions out of the 1,483 total traffic fatalities reported that year.
 Nationwide, out of the 37,261 total traffic fatalities reported in 2008, 11,773 were the result of an alcohol-related accident.
 Drunk driving is a major cause of severe car accidents in Georgia and throughout the United States, resulting in a significant number of injuries and deaths every year.
 According to the National Highway Traffic Safety Administration, about one in every three fatal accidents in the U.S. involved a driver who was legally drunk.